 Workplace safety is an imperative at Perdue Farms that includes an uncompromising company commitment and an ongoing safety culture that engages all our associates.

 Perdue has a standard, companywide safety program that encourages active associate participation and input.
 Associates take part in safety committees, which meet regularly to discuss safety issues, as well as perform safety inspections before the start of each work shift.
 Associates have the authority to stop production or prevent start-up if any unsafe conditions exist.
-In addition, every associate attends safety awareness training and is encouraged to look for and report any potential hazard.
+In addition, every associate attends safety awareness training and is encouraged to look for and report

 We are committed to involving our associates in creating a safe, secure, inclusive, productive and healthy work environment with competitive wages and benefits, and to complying with all applicable laws and regulations.
 This includes:

 We offer competitive wages and a comprehensive beneﬁts package, including options for medical, dental and vision coverage, a 401(k) savings plan with dollar-for-dollar match up to 5 percent of pay, and proﬁt-sharing bonuses.
 Regular checks of local market wages through publicly available information and the use of compensation surveys ensure we remain competitive in each area in which we operate our business.

 We continue to comply with all applicable wage and hour laws and regulations, including those related to minimum wage, overtime compensation, piece rates and any/all legally mandated beneﬁts.

 Our production facilities provide regular and scheduled breaks for meals and rest during the workday.
 We also maintain adequate staffing levels to accommodate associate requests for personal breaks during shifts and we pride ourselves on the cleanliness and appearance of all facilities available for associate use.

 We publish all associate policies and procedures for our associates to view via kiosks in our plants or from their HR departments.

 We also require that our associates and anyone working on our behalf